One of the questions I'm often asked is if I can recommend a great moisturizer, preferably at Sephora.

 The Shea Nilotica butter is a special type of cold-pressed shea butter used by the brand that they source from Africa's Nile Valley.
 I like shea in general, because it is a stable blend of saturated and monounsaturated fats.

-The Nilotica variety is even BETTER than regular shea, because it has a lower polyunsaturated oil content (the component that oxidizes most easily).
+The Nilotica variety is even BETTER than regular shea, because it has a lower polyunsaturated fatty acid content (the component that oxidizes most easily).
 Shea Nilotica is rich in stearic and oleic acids, vitamins A and E, and allantoin—all of which are beneficial to the skin.

 The glycerin and squalane are also fabulous moisturizing ingredients.
-(Squalane is the fully saturated form of squalene, so it's the safest possible oil to use on your skin.)
+(Squalane is the fully saturated form of squalene, so it's the safest possible oil to use on your skin.
+Read more about why squalane is the best face oil!)

 Plus, you get additional antioxidant, exfoliating and anti-inflammatory benefits from the hibiscus and vanilla extracts.